Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: Factor analysis

 Both the factors and the idiosyncratic components are allowed to be serially correlated.
-Moreover, when $N$ is large is reasonable to allow the idiosyncratic components to be also (weakly) cross-sectionally correlated, and, in this case, we say that $\mathbf x_t$ follows an approximate factor structure.
+Moreover, when $N$ is large, it is reasonable to allow the idiosyncratic components to be also (weakly) cross-sectionally correlated, and, in this case, we say that \eqref{eq:FM} is an approximate factor model.
 We refer to \citet{bai2003inferential} for the formal assumptions.

-It is clear that in \eqref{eq:FM} the loadings and the factors are not identified, for the factor model can be equivalently be re-formulated using $\bm\Lambda \mathbf H$ as the loadings matrix and $\mathbf H^{-1}\mathbf f_t$ as the factors vector, for some invertible $r\times r$ matrix $\mathbf H$.
-To identify the factors additional assumptions would be needed \citep{bai2013principal}, but since in this paper our interest is only in estimating the common component, which is given by $\bm\chi_t=\bm\mu+ \bm\Lambda \mathbf f_t$, we do not explore this path further.
+The loadings and the factors in \eqref{eq:FM} are not identified, since the factor model can equivalently be expressed with $\bm\Lambda \mathbf H$ as the loadings matrix and $\mathbf H^{-1}\mathbf f_t$ as the factors vector, for some invertible $r\times r$ matrix $\mathbf H$.
+To identify the factors, additional assumptions would be needed, but since in this paper our interest is only in estimating the common component $\bm\chi_t=\bm\mu+ \bm\Lambda \mathbf f_t$, we do not explore this path further.
 Indeed, $\bm\chi_t$ is always identified once we determine the number of factors $r$, so that we can disentangle it from the idiosyncratic component.

-Under an approximate factor structure, the number of factors $r$ is identified provided that $N\to\infty$ \citep{bai2002determining}, a condition necessary also for consistently estimating the common component \citep{stock2002forecasting,bai2003inferential}.
-This in practice shows the necessity of working with a high-dimensional panel in order to consistently disentangle the common components capturing all main comovements from the idiosyncratic ones.

-We determine the number of common factors in both the monthly and the quarterly dataset employing different methods.
-Namely, we apply the log-information criterion (IC2) of \cite{bai2002determining}, implemented also when tuning the penalty as suggested by \cite{alessi2010improved}, as well as the eigenvalue-ratio criterion by \cite{ahn2013eigenvalue} and the test by \cite{onatski2010determining}.
-Given the results in Table \ref{tab:numf} we initially set $r=6$ for both datasets.\footnote{For small samples as the quarterly data the methods by \cite{onatski2010determining} and \cite{ahn2013eigenvalue} are known to be often too parsimonious.} Then, following the suggestion by \citet{forni2020common}, we estimate the model for different values of $r$ within a neighborhood of $r= 6$ and, starting from the lower bound, we progressively increase $r$ until the IRFs stabilize (see Section \ref{ccvar} below).
-This approach leads us to select $r= 6$ for the monthly dataset and $r= 7$ for the quarterly dataset.